Focus on Targets

-- They are affected without a whole lot of speed, strength, or aim,
+- You can cause a significant and disabling impact, even without a whole lot of speed, strength, or aim, and

-- And they have a physiologic effect, which means they work even if the attacker has been drinking, using most types of recreational drugs, or has a higher pain threshold.
+- They have a physiologic effect, which means they work even if the attacker has been drinking, using most types of recreational drugs, or has a higher pain threshold.

 These targets are:

 - Eyes – these soft and moist orbs are vulnerable to jabs and pokes.
 Injured eyes tear up and want to close.
 If the attacker’s eyes are closed, he cannot see you and cannot follow you as you escape.

 - Throat – the windpipe is essential for breathing.
 If hit, it is likely to go into spasm and close up.
 The attacker will struggle to breathe, giving you a short window to escape.